Web2Code: A Large-scale Webpage-to-Code Dataset and Evaluation Framework for Multimodal LLMs: Dataset Construction

-{\bf DWCG: Creation of new webpage image-code pair data for code generation.} To augment our dataset with high-quality data, we employed GPT-3.5 to generate 60K HTML pages following the guidelines and prompts in CodeAlpaca~\cite{codealpaca}.
-Using Selenium WebDriver, we then created web image screenshots from the generated HTML code.
+{\bf DWCG: Creation of new webpage image-code pair data for code generation.} To augment our dataset with high-quality data, we employ GPT-3.5 to generate 60K HTML pages following the guidelines and prompts in CodeAlpaca~\cite{codealpaca}.\footnote{{To ensure both quality and diversity in the synthetic data generation, we design a prompting mechanism based on 10 detailed criteria, as detailed in Section \ref{benchmark:cgb}.}} Using Selenium WebDriver, we then create web image screenshots from the generated HTML code.
 These web image-code pairs were subsequently converted into an instruction-following data format similar to the LLaVA data format \cite{liu2023improved}, enabling their use in training Multimodal Large Language Models (MLLMs).
 The example of the instruction is shown in Figure \ref{junbo_samples}.
-The generation of instruction was done in two stages using prompts fed to GPT-4: (a) During stage 1, the prompt shown in Figure \ref{fig:prompt-qa-generation-instruction} resulted in the creation of generic instructions. (b) This was followed by augmenting the instruction from (a) with the GPT generated instructions using the prompt shown in Figure \ref{fig:prompt-qa-generation-webstyle-instruction} to include stylistic information.
-This allowed the model to learn two styles: Modern and Bootstrap style as shown in Figure~\ref{Modern_webpages_samples} and Figure~\ref{Bootstrap_webpages_samples}, respectively.
+The generation of instruction is done in two stages using prompts fed to GPT-4: (a) During stage 1, the prompt shown in Figure \ref{fig:prompt-qa-generation-instruction} resulted in the creation of generic instructions. (b) This is followed by augmenting the instruction from (a) with the GPT generated instructions using the prompt shown in Figure \ref{fig:prompt-qa-generation-webstyle-instruction} to include stylistic information.
+This allows the model to learn two styles: Modern and Bootstrap style as shown in Figure~\ref{Modern_webpages_samples} and Figure~\ref{Bootstrap_webpages_samples}, respectively.

 {\bf DWCG$_\texttt{R}$: Refinement of existing webpage code generation data.} To enhance the capability of our model in the task of HTML code generation, we leverage the Pix2code \cite{beltramelli2017pix2code} and WebSight \cite{laurenccon2024unlocking} datasets.
 To mitigate the detrimental impact on model performance from random letters in Pix2Code data, we replace these random letters with meaningful text using GPT-4, thereby refining the webpages into diverse webpages encompassing product landing pages, personal portfolios, blogs, and other categories.
-We then visually rendered each sample by taking screenshots of the browser view of each webpage.
+We then visually render each sample by taking screenshots of the browser view of each webpage.
 Further, we convert all these data into LLaVA instruction following data format using the same strategy as used for DWCG.
-We note that DWCG and WebSight webpages follow Modern style while Pix2Code follow Bootstrap style.
+We note that DWCG and WebSight webpages follow Modern style while Pix2Code follows Bootstrap style.